halfdan/piwik-toolkit/README.md

 This tool can be used to automatically generate a plugin stub for [Piwik](http://piwik.org) 2.x.
 It generates all the necessary files for you to get started with building a Piwik plugin.

+Piwik Toolkit is modular and can easily be extended with new commands.

+## Requirements

+Piwik Toolkit is built using namespaces and PHP archives which require at least PHP 5.3.

 ## Installation

 You can build the Piwik Toolkit yourself if you are using PHP 5.3 or higher.
 This can be done in two simple steps.